haltu/muuri/README.md

 * **state** &nbsp;&mdash;&nbsp; *string*
   * Optional.
   * Default value: `undefined`.
-  * Allowed values: `"active"`, `"inactive"`.
+  * Allowed values: `'active'`, `'inactive'`.
   * Filter the returned array by the items' state.
-For example, if set to `"active"` all *inactive* items will be removed from the returned array.
+For example, if set to `'active'` all *inactive* items will be removed from the returned array.

 **Returns** &nbsp;&mdash;&nbsp; *array*